InnovationLeap/website/public/content/en/super-mario-worker-project.md

 Its goal is to deliver a refined and expanded Mario Worker 1.1, fixing bugs and adding new features to meet the community's expectations.

 **Q: Is SMWP developed from scratch?**
-**A:** No. We obtained the source code of Mario Worker (GM ver.), the version bundled with Mario Forever 4.1 (which is basically the same as 4.4), and we have been improving it by fixing bugs and adding new features.
+**A:** No. We obtained the source code of Mario Worker 1.1, the version bundled with Mario Forever 4.1 (which is basically the same as 4.4), and we have been improving it by fixing bugs and adding new features.

 **Q: I encountered a grey screen when opening a level.**
 **A:** Make sure .NET Framework 4.0 or newer is installed on your system.